List of Empire ships (H): Empire Heywood

-Empire Heywood was a 7,050 GRT cargo ship which was built by Caledon Shipbuilding & Engineering Co Ltd, Dundee.
+Empire Heywood was a 7,050 GRT cargo ship, built by Caledon Shipbuilding & Engineering Co Ltd, Dundee.
 Launched on 21 October 1941 and completed in March 1942.
 Sold in 1947 to Saint Line Ltd and renamed Saint Gregory.
 Operated under the management of Mitchel, Cotts & Co Ltd. Sold in 1962 to Stuart Navigation (Bahamas) Ltd, Hong Kong, and renamed Andros.
 Sold in 1963 to Escort Shipping Co and renamed Abiko.
 Operated under the management of World Wide Shipping Co Ltd, Hong Kong.
 Sold later that year to Pine Steamship Co, operated under the management of Mariner Shipping Co, Hong Kong.
 Arrived on 15 March 1967 in Hong Kong for scrapping.

 Empire Highlander

-Empire Highlander was a 2,135 GRT collier which was built by John Crown & Sons Ltd, Sunderland.
+Empire Highlander was a 2,135 GRT collier, built by John Crown & Sons Ltd, Sunderland.
 Launched on 26 June 1945 and completed in October 1945.
 Sold in 1946 to William France, Fenwick & Co Ltd and renamed Arnewood.
 Sold in 1960 to G Kouremenos, Greece, and renamed Elias K. Ran aground on 17 January 1967 at the Farasan Islands 16°23′N 41°48′E in rough seas.
 Refloated on 24 January and towed to Aden, then Port Said.
 Sailed on 1 April 1967 for Piraeus where she was drydocked.
 Bottom extensively damaged and repairs deemed uneconomic.
 Laid up at Piraeus.
 Scrapped in December 1967 at Split, Yugoslavia.